Jacob-Pickard/Quiz-App/README.md

         None at the moment
     - Features
         [X] Font for the title at the top of the page should be changed maybe, pretty boring and also the title itself is very out of place it feels like.
-        [X] Enhancing the styling of the site.
-I feel that the styles are super underwhelming and bland.
-This feels like the biggest thing holding my website back.
         [X] Fix the formatting on the active quizpage to always fit all the important quiz elements on the page.
 The title takes up too much space and leads to the user battling with scrolling.
         [X] Mobile conversion?
-        [X] Update the website's colors/Background
         [X] Implement multiple answer questions?
         [X] Host the leaderboard in an API with usernames being a max of 3 characters to prevent abuse?
         [X] Base 5-10 points for getting a question correct, on top of a bonus for time reminaing?